-About half of European Studies graduates - especially those in the 3-year programme - choose to continue their education after receiving their BA, in order to dive deeper into specific subjects of interest.
+An increasing number of European Studies graduates - especially those in the 3-year programme - are also choosing to continue their education after receiving their BA, in order to dive deeper into specific subjects of interest.
 The interdisciplinary nature of the European Studies programme makes it possible to choose from a wide range of options.